Hogan's Fountain Pavilion: 1973 tornado damage and repairs

 After the tornado an ad was placed in the Louisville Times on September 30, 1974, requesting bids on repairing the pavilion's roof.
 Six bids were entertained with the highest being $8,975 and the lowest from Kentucky Lumber Co. who was awarded the contract for $2,110 labor.
 The materials for the roof consisted of 15 squares of 18" x 1/2" hand split cedar shake shingles and 160 linear feet of hip shingles at a cost of $652.
 Work on the roof began on September 18, 1975.

-In an effort to repair the damaged roof at a cost-savings, Parks Department officials elected to place the wood shake over the existing cement shingles.
+In an effort to repair the damaged roof at a cost-saving, Parks Department officials elected to place the wood shake over the existing cement shingles.

-Engineers Rangaswamy, Hatfield and Associates were paid $2,000 on October 6, 1978 for detailing needed structural repairs to damaged support beams.
+Engineers Rangaswamy, Hatfield and Associates were paid $2,000 on October 6, 1978, for detailing needed structural repairs to damaged support beams.
 An ad was placed in the Louisville Times on December 4, 1978, requesting bids.
-In 1979 structural beams #6 and #7 were encased in steel to strengthen the pavilion's supports for $12,000.
+In 1979, structural beams #6 and #7 were encased in steel to strengthen the pavilion's supports for $12,000.

 Engineers Rangaswamy, Yost and Associates were contracted by the Parks Department for what was dubbed Phase II of needed pavilion repairs.
 On June 30, 1983, some painting was done and repairs were made to the smoke hood and flue.
 The creek stone on the abutments was also tended to for the amount of $850.
 On July 15, 1983, work began to encase the water damaged beams #1, #3, #5 and #8 in steel at a cost of $16,000.

 The March 2, 1989 repair drawings explained the process of inserting two rows of ¾" solid rods 12" deep thru the existing beams, plug welding and then grinding smooth, whereas the commencement of encasing beams #2 and #4 with ¼" steel began.
 Additionally a 90˚ bent ¼" steel plate was welded onto all eight beams to prevent children from climbing onto the roof.

 Fall into disrepair after 1994

-In 1994, the Parks Department and the Olmsted Parks Conservancy stated they would be, "...removing the tepee when its natural life span ends" as part of a Master Plan to recapture the original 1892 design that Frederick Law Olmsted envisioned for Cherokee Park.
+In 1994, the Parks Department and the Olmsted Parks Conservancy stated they would be "removing the tepee when its natural life span ends" as part of a Master Plan to recapture the original 1892 design that Frederick Law Olmsted envisioned for Cherokee Park.

 After 1994, upkeep of the pavilion became nearly nonexistent.
-There had not been any maintenance concerning the wood shingles since 1989, and as a consequence the roof degraded to a very poor condition allowing substantial moisture infiltration by the elements.
+There had not been any maintenance concerning the wood shingles since 1989 and as a consequence the roof degraded to a very poor condition allowing substantial moisture infiltration by the elements.
 Additionally, the stone surrounding the buttresses became loosened and was separating from the concrete beneath it.
 Through an open records request, it was determined that from April 2007 to August 2010, the only repairs performed on the pavilion were to two barbecue grills.